How to Prepare for a Job in Health Informatics

 So how do you land a job in the growing health informatics field?
-While the jobs are plentiful, in order to qualify for the jobs with the highest growth and earning potential, you need to have a unique combination of experience and education.
+While the jobs are plentiful, in order to qualify for the positions with the highest growth and earning potential, you will likely need to have a unique combination of experience and education.

-The Two Tracks to a Career in Health Informatics
+The Paths to a Career in Health Informatics

-If you are an MD, nurse or other medical clinician looking to expand your career options and move into a leadership role, a master’s degree in health care informatics can be quite appealing.
-Not only will a graduate degree in health care informatics build upon your current health care knowledge and years of medical experience but it will allow you to expand your career beyond direct patient care.
-And with a background in medicine and clinical care, you have the perfect educational and experiential foundation required to succeed in health informatics.
+If you are an MD, nurse, pharmacist or other clinical provider looking to expand (or shift) your career and move into a new role, a master’s degree in health care informatics can be quite appealing.
+Not only will a graduate degree in health care informatics build upon your current health care knowledge and years of clinical experience but it will allow you to expand your career beyond direct patient care.
+Your background in medicine and clinical care has provided an ideal educational and experiential foundation to succeed in health informatics.

-Master level informatics professionals may consider multiple jobs in healthcare informatics such as health informatics director, chief medical information officer, health informatics consultant, clinical data analyst, health information resource manager, health information system application designer and compliance officer.
+This is good news for professionals who hold a health informatics master’s degree — the current and future career landscape will expand and give those with a master’s degree many options when it comes to choosing a profession.
+Master’s level informatics professionals may consider multiple jobs in health care informatics such as health informatics director, chief medical information officer, health informatics consultant, clinical data analyst, health information resource manager, health information system application designer and compliance officer.